 A: Student Health Service will reach out to you if the COVID-19 test result is positive.
-You must isolate at home for at least ten days.
-Student Health Service will clear you to travel based on your symptoms.

 A: Yes, a negative result indicates that, at the moment a student collected their sample, SARS-CoV-2 was not detected in their system.
 It is still possible that this individual was—and still is—carrying the virus at lower levels and could be at risk of spreading it to others.

 Q: When should I take the Quest test?

 A: Take the test 3-5 days after arriving at your destination.